 - Life is incredibly delicate and precious; absolutely nothing is guaranteed.
 Take no moment for granted, especially quality time spent with loved ones.
 It has been a gift to not only accept this fact mentally, but to understand and feel it to the depths of my being.

-I will be forever grateful for my internship at Gilchrist.
+I will be forever grateful for my experience as grief counseling intern at Gilchrist.
 Though my time here was short, I believe I am walking away with a depth of awareness and wisdom that would take a lifetime to accomplish without this experience.
 I now have the building blocks to cope better with death and loss in my personal life, and that of my clients.
 Despite this leg of my journey coming to an end, the lessons will remain, and my perspective on life and death will be forever changed.